WDI-SEA/react-development-course-materials/02-React State/09-build-a-calculator-exercise.md

 ### Step 2

-What `state` attributes will you need to track?
+- What state attributes will you need to track?

-What values should those `state` items start with?
+- With what values should those state items start?

-Where is that `state` displayed in the browser?
+- Where is that state displayed in the browser?

 <aside class="notes">

 **Talking Points:**

-- Set up the initial `state` of your component.
-What `state` attributes will you need to track?
-What values should those `state` items start with?
-Where is that `state` displayed in the browser?
+- Set up the initial state of your component.
+What state attributes will you need to track?
+With what values should those state items start?
+Where is that state displayed in the browser?

-- Hint: You will only need one element in your `state` `state`.
+- Hint: You will only need one element in your state: `state`.

 </aside>